2017 – 2025

 These environmental education clubs teach learners how to value and appreciate the natural environment – and themselves as individuals – through various activities and tasks, ranging from camps, hikes, art classes, food gardens, recycling drives, cleaning and greening their schools and more.
 Learners are also encouraged to grow their administrative and leadership skills through the management and administration of the clubs.
 A strong focus is placed on boosting confidence and self-esteem amongst the learners.

-The environmental education of the learners produces observed improved behaviour towards the natural environment and living creatures, as well as greater confidence and respect amongst the learners.
+The establishment of these clubs, and environmental education of the learners produces observed improved behaviour towards the natural environment and living creatures, as well as greater confidence and respect amongst the learners.